Jack Horner (paleontologist): Paleontological research

-Build a Dinosaur Project
+Build a dinosaur project

 Horner with a bird skeleton at an event in the Museo Civico di Storia Naturale di Milano.

 Horner's 2009 book, How to Build a Dinosaur: Extinction Doesn't Have to Be Forever, describes his plan to recreate a dinosaur by genetically "nudging" the DNA of a chicken.
 Horner's idea for the project came from an early script for the film Jurassic World.

-He had been planning the book as early as June 2005; it was originally planned to be released simultaneously with Jurassic World as a scientific companion volume.
+He had been planning the book as early as June 2005; Horner has hinted that the book was originally planned to be released simultaneously with the fourth Jurassic Park film as a scientific companion volume.

 In 2011, Horner pursued the project to develop the animal, which he describes as a "chickenosaurus", with a team of geneticists.
 By November 2014, Horner and his team had conducted some of the earliest research into the embryonic development of tails.
-Such research may ultimately lead to new treatments for people with spinal disorders.
+They also stated that such research may ultimately lead to new treatments for people with spinal disorders.
 Research into the mesenchyme tissue of chicken embryos, which direct the growth of teeth, may also aid in the treatment of human sarcomas.
 George Lucas had funded most of the project's costs up to that point, while an additional $5 million was needed.
 Horner expected to have a living dinosaur within 10 years.
+In 2026, released emails from the Epstein files revealed that Horner had discussed the project with Jeffrey Epstein in 2012, and that Epstein had expressed interest in funding the project.

-In 2015, an independent group of scientists reported that they had found a way to turn the beaks of chicken embryos back into dinosaur-like snouts, by reverse genetic engineering, and University of Chile geneticists have produced embryos with dinosaur-like leg and foot anatomy including the fibula full-length and reaching the ankle.
+In 2015, an independent group of scientists reported that they had found a way to turn the beaks of chicken embryos back into dinosaur-like snouts, by reverse genetic engineering, and University of Chile geneticists have produced embryos with dinosaur-like leg and foot anatomy including the fibula being full-length, reaching the ankle.

+Personal life

+Jack Horner has been married four times.
+On March 30, 1972 he married his first wife, Virginia Lee Seacotte, with whom he has a son, Jason James Horner.
+After divorcing from Seacotte in 1982, he married Joann Katherine Raffelson on October 3, 1986, from whom he divorced in 1994.
+Less than a year after his divorce from Raffelson, Horner married Celeste Claire Roach on January 21, 1995.
+Their marriage lasted ten years until they divorced in 2005.
+On January 15, 2012, 65-year-old Horner married Vanessa Weaver — a 19-year-old Montana State University undergraduate paleontology student and volunteer in his lab — in Las Vegas.
+Horner would later go on to state that the marriage was "their way of telling the university [...] to butt out of their relationship", after Horner was told to disclose the nature of their relationship and that they would be scrutinized.
+The couple had divorced by August 2016, and remained friends at the time.